-Rover/Ev vacuation Group Supervisor Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to Public Protection Public Protection Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log Public Information Scripts Role Responsibilities The Rover and Evacuat to assigned locations to • Coordinating and directing the activities of personnel within the Rover and Evacuation Group. and provide public safe Assisting those who need evacuation assistance.
+Rover/Ev vacuation Group Supervisor Potential Designates Field or Plant Pers Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to Public Protection Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Rover and Evacuat to assigned locations to • Coordinating and directing the activities of personnel within the Rover and Evacuation Group. and provide public safe Assisting those who need evacuation assistance.
 Difficult terrain and large areas may require the Rover and Evacuation Group to utilize helicopters or drones to locate members of the public in controlled areas.
 If necessary, they will provide assistance with evacuation.
 Clearing locations where telephone contact cannot be made.
 Locating and notifying transients and seasonal/casual area users of the emergency and appropriate actions.
 Locating, evacuating an personnel in controlled - Monitoring activity within the Emergency Planning Zone (EPZ). task to ensure public safety.
 Therefore, information needs to be accurately recorded and passed frequently to the Public Protection Branch Director.
 Posting notices on empty vehicles or buildings notifying occupants of an evacuation in progress.
 Providing regular updates to the Public Protection Branch Director on the status of personnel within the EPZ.
 See complete e Role Guide for further details.

 Detential Designates - upervisor (Telephoners) Potential Designates Field or Plant Personnel / Public Protection Branch [ Reports to Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log Notification Scripts, Public Information Scripts og, F Role Responsibilities for notification of mem within the EPZ.
 Public Notification may Supervisor is responsible bers of the public located be conducted in two Coordinating and directing the activities of personnel within the Notification Group. - notification system. ling of personnel listed in sions of the Asset Specific Ensuring members of the public are provided the appropriate public protection messages.
-Personnel who may require notification may include: Logging and tracking the status of resident notifications throughout the response.
+Personnel who may red include: quire notification may Logging and tracking the status of resident notifications throughout the response.
 Residents.
-Schools / School Bus Businesses including companies, rail, logg Public Facilities and Urban Centres (cont coordinate).
-Trappers, Guides / C Grazing Lease / Allot Note: Information pert g other oil and gas ging, farming etc. Recreation Areas. cact local authority to Dutfitters.
-Providing regular updates to the Public Protection Branch Director on the status of residents within the impacted area.
+Schools / School Bus Transportation.
+Businesses including other oil and gas companies, rail, logging, farming etc. Public Facilities and Recreation Areas.
+Urban Centres (contact local authority to coordinate).
+Trappers, Guides / Outfitters.
+Grazing Lease / Allotment Holders.
+Note: Information pertaining to residents within Providing regular updates to the Public Protection Branch Director on the status of residents within the impacted area.
 This includes: Those requiring assistance.
 Residents who cannot be contacted.
 Residents who are not in the area.
 Residents who are at or moving to a reception centre. an EPZ who may requir and subsequent evacua e notification of an event ation are contained in the sset Specific Plan marked Maintaining contact with residents throughout the response.
-Digital versi See complete Role Guide for further details.
+Digital versi • See complete Role Guide for further details.
 Digital version is available at The Pipeline .
 Hard copies are available in the ICP.